hbeezub/HeidiBlog/content/home/teaching.md

 +++

-This is an example of using the *custom* widget to create your own homepage section.
+I am currently enrolled in the following classes at Mercyhurst University:

-I am a teaching instructor for the following courses at University X:
+- DS650: An intro to computer science

-- CS101: An intro to computer science
+- DS520: Intro to Programming
-- CS102: An intro to computer science
+- DS550: Data Visualization

-- CS103: An intro to computer science
+I've completed the following classes:

-- CS104: An intro to computer science
+- DS000: More next semister
-- CS105: An intro to computer science
+- DS000: More next semister
-- CS106: An intro to computer science
+- DS000: More next semister
-- CS107: An intro to computer science
+- DS000: More next semister